12 million trees to capture our remaining emissions

 - for at least three years provide employment to a few hundred inhabitants

-- provide infrastructure: schools, water sources, a bridge and hospital
+- provide infrastructure: schools, water sources, a bridge and a medical post

 - make sustainable energy accessible via solar panels